ezylstra/SWParks_Mammal_Occupancy/README.md

 3. [summarize-deployments-photos.R](src/photo-data/summarize-deployements-photos.R):
    Summarize (and create plots to visualize) when and where cameras were deployed.
-Create tables with the number of observations of each species, each year (this script calls format-mammal-data.R)
+Create tables with the number of observations of each species, each year. (this script calls format-mammal-data.R)

-Scripts used to obtain and format covariate data -- found in the src/covariate-data folder (should only need to be modified if new covariate data are available or if running multi-season models)
+Scripts used to obtain and format covariate data -- found in the src/covariate-data folder (should only need to be modified if new covariate data are available or in the case of climate data, modified each year if running multi-season models)

 1. [get-roads-trails-pois-data.R](src/covariate-data/get-roads-trails-pois-data.R):
    Download feature data from NPS or other federal websites.